 Wadi Mayh is recognised as a unique Omani geological site, due to its lime stone cliffs and interesting rock formations.
 The wadi features numerous date palm plantations and irrigation channels as well as water pools where visitors can take a dip and cool off.

 Wadi Mayh is a long valley that lies between Yiti and Sifah, along the highway to Quriyat.
-I reached the wadi early in the afternoon.
-In the western part of the valley, I noticed an enormous mountain range that appears to have been naturally engraved with many layers created during different geological periods.
+In the western part of the valley, an enormous mountain range that appears to have been naturally engraved with many layers created during different geological periods.
 Now, it looks like a massive display of rock art.

 This picturesque landscape is dotted with small streams and pools of fresh water, which are an intense turquoise blue in colour.
-Two villages are conveniently situated on the edge of the wadi in the middle of the valley and reminded me of the many tiny forts we see in Oman.
-This would make an ideal location for a movie, especially if it was historical.
+Two villages are conveniently situated on the edge of the wadi in the middle of the valley.

 Things to do

 Interested in a particular type of holiday experience? there is so much to do in Oman that you will want to keep coming back.
 Here are just a few of the possibilities to help make your next visit to Oman perfect.